starcoinorg/starcoin-org-v4/src/content/post/2022-starcoin-year-in-review-1-where-it-all-began.md

 ---
 title: "2022 Starcoin Year in Review (1)-Where it all began"
+meta_description: "Explore Starcoin's beginnings and major achievements in the first part of the 2022 year-in-review series in the Move ecosystem."
 date: 2022-12-21
 summary: "With Christmas just around the corner, we are happy to present the 2022 Starcoin Year in Review..."
 author: "Starcoin"